-And in the midst of this you got Hard Rock that was all the rage too, mixed with the emerging Heavy Metal movement.
+And in the midst of this, you got Hard Rock that was all the rage too, mixed with the emerging Heavy Metal movement.
 So, cruising along the highway in your thirsty, big gas guzzler with some good hard rock blazing away was the best feeling ever.
 Of course, for today’s youngsters, this is like the dinosaur age, likely to turn up as fossils in the fucking mountains that are towering above us.

-1976 was part of the Schenker years, meaning the guitarist Michael Schenker, whose very precise guitar play shames many of todays guitar wizards still.
-I am absolutely loving the talent, whereas later he had trouble to establish himself.
+1976 was part of the Schenker years, meaning the guitarist Michael Schenker, whose very precise guitar prowess shames many of today’s guitar wizards still.
+I am absolutely loving the talent, whereas later he had trouble establishing himself.
 But what do you expect: If at 18 years of age – starting with Phenomenon – you are told that you are the greatest so many times, then this is what you believe.
 And it will show in later years.

 And his influence shows in all of the tracks on No Heavy Petting.
 This combined with the excellent, high soaring vocals of Phil Mogg gets you a combination that you just cannot ignore.
 For the better tracks at least.

-No Heavy Petting is a mixed bag of goodies.
+Ultimately, No Heavy Petting is a mixed bag of goodies.
 You have absolutely stellar contributions – of the Hollywood Walk of Fame kind – like Natural Thing or Can You Roll Her.
 Just to pull everything down with terrifyingly bad tracks like Reasons Love.
 This is a pity.